emcassi/mood-tracker-ios/README.md

 It is a native iOS app written in **Swift** using **UIKit**.

-**Firebase** is used for authentication and databases.
+- **[Firebase](https://github.com/firebase/firebase-ios-sdk)** is used for authentication and databases.

-- UPDATE: Using the [affirmations.dev](https://github.com/annthurium/affirmations) REST API, you can now easily get affirmations in the app to make you feel better.
+- Using the [affirmations.dev](https://github.com/annthurium/affirmations) REST API, you can easily get affirmations in the app to make you feel better.

+- UPDATE: Animated pie charts to help visually analyse your day

 ## Dependencies
 - [Firebase - FirebaseAuth and Firestore](https://github.com/firebase/firebase-ios-sdk)